JackTubby/Limitless-Recipes/README.md

 * #ffcb9a A beige colour used for the main title on the navbar and important messages for example when a recipe is added
 * #116466 A dark green used throughout as the main theme colour, I found this colour easy on the eye and flowed well with the rest of the styles.
 * #d1e8e2 A light blue, used for the profile page as it gives good contrast between the recipe cards and username titles.
-* white was used for alot of text with backgrounds as I found it popped well against multicolour backgrounds.
+* white was used for a lot of text with backgrounds as I found it popped well against multicolour backgrounds.
 * black was used in key places against a white background to make text stand out.

 #### Icons
 In the project, icons were obtained from [Font Awesome](https://fontawesome.com/).
-Icons were used it two different settings, one way was functional such as social media.
+Icons were used for two different settings, one way was functional such as social media.
 The others were for lists in the recipes such as ingredients and steps.

 #### Typography
 * "Lexend Mega" Used for main pieces of content like titles and headings.